 The Gold Harvest

-On the slopes of the TBD mountains, grows a most unusual plant.
+On the slopes of the Dragontail mountains, grows a most unusual plant.
 Small-leafed and hardy, it climbs up cliff faces and takes root on any old patch of bare rock.
 It would be a terribly invasive weed were it not for one miraculous property - its roots contain gold!
-Through some process not yet understood by scientists, the TBD Cliff-clover draws in heavy metals as part of its normal life cycle.
+Through some process not yet understood by scientists, the Dragontail Cliff-clover draws in heavy metals as part of its normal life cycle.
 Though the amount in any one plant is minuscule, villages in Cliff-clover country can make a decent bit of extra money by harvesting them in the thousands and burning them in specialized kilns.
 The kilns run hot enough to reduce the plant matter entirely to ash and leave behind only a modest, but profitable stream of molten gold.

 The Book of Tales